Tuesday, April 29

 1:55-2:20 Antibody-Based Proteomics and Biomarker Research: Current Status and Limitations

-Corinne Solier, Ph.D., Leader, Clinical Protein Biomarkers, F. Hoffmann-La Roche
+Corinne Solier, Ph.D., Vice Director, Pharmaceutical Sciences Head of Extramural Research, F. Hoffmann-La Roche

 Antibody-based proteomics plays a very important role in biomarker discovery and validation.
 Mass spectrometry is a method of choice for hypothesis-free, high-throughput evaluation of candidate markers; however, antibody-based technologies remain the main solution to achieve optimal sensitivity in complex samples.
 This presentation will review the benefits and limitations of antibody-based proteomics in biomarker research for discovery and validation in body fluids and tissue.
 The combination of antibodies and mass spectrometry utilizing the best of both worlds opens new avenues in biomarker research.